Health Education Volunteer

 Social Security Administration: Social Security Administration: The Social Security Administration (SSA) has indicated that it shall not continue Social Security payments to recipients who live in certain countries where Peace Corps serves (including Moldova).

 Learn more about the Volunteer experience in Moldova: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Peace Corps Moldova cannot accommodate couples who work in the same sector or an English Education Volunteer and Health Education Volunteer pairing.

-If one member of a couple applies for the position of Health Education Volunteer, the other member can only be considered for either the Community Development Facilitator position.
+If one member of a couple applies for the position of Community Development Facilitator, the other member can be considered for either the English Education Volunteer or the Health Education Volunteer position.